bricesarver/pseudo-it/README.md

 **No-call masking takes a long time!
 Can this be sped up?**

 I'm looking into this, but it will require a multiprocessing approach and possibly the use of more sophisticated data structures.
-UPDATE: I have been able to speed this up substntially by using bedtools.
+UPDATE: I have been able to speed this up substantially by using ```bedtools```.

 **You don't account for indels?
 Why not?**